Cameroon travel guide

 Make sure any car you hire is adequately insured, preferably by written confirmation from the insurance company (rather than the car hire firm).
-If you are hiring a driver and car, make sure you are not liable for any accident or damage.
+If you’re hiring a driver and car, make sure you’re not liable for any accident or damage.

-Roadblocks set up by the police or gendarmerie, are common throughout Cameroon.
+Roadblocks set up by the police or gendarmerie are common throughout Cameroon.
 You may be asked to show your passport, driving licence or vehicle registration documents.
 There are regular reports of uniformed members of the security forces stopping motorists on the pretext of minor or non-existent violations of local vehicle regulations in order to extort small bribes.
-Don’t pay bribes; ask the officer to provide a ticket, setting out the alleged offence so that you can pay at a local court.
+Do not pay bribes; instead, ask the officer to provide a ticket, setting out the alleged offence so that you can pay at a local court.

 There is only one local airline operating between a few of the major cities, Camair-co.
 Scheduled flights are subject to frequent delays and cancellations.
 Several international airlines fly into Cameroon.

-Rail travel is possible between Douala and Yaoundé and Ngaoundere.
-On Friday 21 October 2016, a train leaving Yaoundé en route to Douala derailed at Eseka (120km from Yaounde and 160km from Douala).
+There is a railway from Douala-Yaoundé-Ngaoundere.
+On 21 October 2016, a train leaving Yaoundé en route to Douala derailed at Eseka (120km from Yaoundé and 160km from Douala).
 Official sources in Cameroon confirmed the death of at least 80 people with over 500 injured.

-Terrorists are very likely to try to carry out attacks in Cameroon including kidnapping, particularly in the Far North region and the eastern border with CAR.
-Attacks could be indiscriminate, including in places visited by foreigners.
+Terrorists are very likely to try to carry out attacks in Cameroon, particularly in the Far North region.
+Attacks could be indiscriminate, including in places visited by foreigners such as restaurants, bars, markets, hotels, shopping centres and places of worship.

-Following the terrorist attacks at the Radisson Hotel in Bamako, Mali, and the Splendid Hotel in Ouagadougou, Burkina Faso, both of which led to sieges in which a number of hotel guests were killed, it’s possible that terrorist groups including Boko Haram and Ansaru will try to carry out similar attacks on hotels or public venues in Cameroon including the capital Yaoundé.
-In 2016 and 2017, there have been numerous suicide attacks which have resulted in over 200 dead in the Far North region.
+It is possible that terrorist groups including Boko Haram and the Islamic State of West Africa will try to carry out attacks on hotels or public venues in Cameroon including the capital Yaoundé.
+In 2016 and 2017, there were numerous suicide attacks which resulted in over 200 dead in the Far North region.

-Boko Haram has publicly threatened Cameroon with attacks and further kidnappings due to Cameroon’s involvement in the regional fight to counter Boko Haram.
-There’s a heightened threat of kidnap to western nationals in the north of Cameroon, including in the major cities and along the border between the Far North region and Nigeria.
+Westerners have previously been kidnapped by Boko Haram in northern Cameroon and there remains a heightened threat of kidnap to western nationals in the region, including in the major cities and along the border between the Far North region and Nigeria.
+Boko Haram has publicly threatened Cameroon with attacks and kidnappings due to Cameroon’s involvement in the regional fight to counter Boko Haram.